India needs education to reform

 Indian education system

-Need for reforms in education system
+Need for reforms in the education system

-But if we consider the global level, where do these institutions stand??
+But if we consider the global level, where do these institutions stand?

 A student is sitting idly in class while others are furiously jotting down the professor’s words.

-Professor: why are you not taking notes??
+Professor: Why are you not taking notes??

 Student: I already have it from my grandfather.